josbeir/cakephp-docs-md/docs/3/en/plugins.md

 in a plugin but is not required if you don't want to use one.

-If you want to access what we've got going thus far, visit [Contact manager / contacts](contact-manager/contacts.md).
+If you want to access what we've got going thus far, visit `/contact-manager/contacts`.
 You should get a "Missing Model" error because we don't have a Contact model defined yet.

 If your application includes the default routing CakePHP provides you will be